Monday, May 12, 2008

 An invaluable tip: Before opening your button hole, pin the top part of it.

-When cutting between the rows of zig-zag that create your button hole, the pin will stop you from pushing the ripper right past the hole and hence destroying your work.
+When cutting between the rows of zig-zag that created your button hole, the pin will stop you from pushing the ripper right past the hole and hence destroying your work.
 Invaluable.

 The Magic Tie Turning Trick.